BSalita/SH_Bidding/README.md

 4. **Extract bidding criteria from bid descriptions:**

     - Lin files contain bid descriptions (announcements) which are a description of the criteria for making the bid (e.g., point ranges, suit distributions).
-The rules of bridge require complete revelation of bidding system to opponents.
+Descriptions exist because the rules of bridge require complete revelation of bidding system to opponents.

     - The descriptions are parsed, cleaned, and transformed into a structured list (strings) of bidding criteria expressions.
 The expressions should use familiar vernacular.
 Each expression may be 1 to 3 python-like terms.
 The list of expressions may be empty or as many as 16 items.
 For example, 1NT opening bid might have a bidding expression list of 3 items: ['Balanced', 'HCP >= 15', 'HCP <= 17'].